Eeviika/Tomodach-Ika/docs/PetFiles.md

 ### Namespace

 Refers to the path that you would find the pet at.
+The standard form for this is `mod_name/pet_name`.
 This may be used in the future, but does nothing right now.

 ### Name